 After limping along for a couple of years, we’ve recruited some new members to the Central Committee and renewed our commitment to provide a showcase for creative music to the Northwest.

-In that spirit, we have a new venture we call Cascadence, and our first event under that banner will take place June 14 at the Rainier Arts Center in Columbia City and feature Gong and Khu.éex’ — plus Rachel Flowers and the Kathy Moore Super Power.
+In that spirit, we have a new venture we call Cascadence, and our first event under that banner will take place June 14 at Water Sines Studios and feature Gong and the Kathy Moore Super Power.
 Check here for more details, and tickets are on sale now!
-(Hint: See below.)
+And to get you warmed up, we have another event slated, on June 13 at the Substation with Moon Letters, Julie Slick, and Kitsune.

 Presenting Gong is a great opportunity for us. as far as we can tell, the only time the band has ever played in Seattle was in 1996 at the Backstage.
 That’s a long time ago!